 - Introduce the team and coaches.

-- Create a contact list and introduce the Pit Zone online registration system.
+- Create a contact list and introduce the ACA registration system.

 - Recruit parent volunteers.

 - See Coach Toolbox for example team rules, schedule, team sign up form, parent volunteer tasks, etc.